-Routific Competitors: 6 Alternatives for Your Delivery Route Planning
+Routific Competitors: 10 Alternatives for Your Delivery Route Planning

-But what’s going to change is how those core features are integrated by your dispatchers and delivery drivers into your overall delivery operations.
+But what will change is how your dispatchers and delivery drivers integrate those core features into your overall delivery operations.

 - Does the route planning tool create optimized routes for single drivers and multidriver teams?

 - Does the tool offer your dispatcher real-time route monitoring?

 - Are your customers given order tracking and a method to contact their driver?

 - Can your drivers collect proof of delivery on their smartphones, capturing a signature or taking a photo of where they safely left the product?

 Some companies are moving away from Routific because they need a driver management service that incorporates the features above, plus more first-mile delivery functionality, such as integration with a logistics platform.